rpsjr/maintainer-tools/Migration-Launchpad-→-GitHub.md

 **Prerequisite**: Install https://github.com/OCA/maintainers-tools#installation

 1. Check in the [Mapping  file](https://github.com/OCA/maintainers-tools/blob/master/tools/branches.yaml) if all the branches to migrate have been declared (series 6.0 and 5.0 may be missing).
-Correct the mapping file if necessary and commit the change.
+Correct the mapping file if necessary and commit the change. `master` will be the 8.0 branch.

 2. Run the `oca-copy-branches` command to copy the branches on GitHub (https://github.com/OCA/maintainers-tools#usage)